After shooting, partisanship gets a pause at Congressional baseball game

 Jack Barton, Rep. Joe Barton's 10-year-old son, who hid under a car to avoid bullets during the shootout, was seen running into the field to pick up foul balls.

-Though they won the trophy, Democratic manager Rep. Mike Doyle, D-Pa., gave their opponents the winning prize so it could remain in Scalise's office.
+Though they won the trophy, Democratic manager Rep. Mike Doyle, D-Pennsylvania, gave their opponents the winning prize so it could remain in Scalise's office.

+Barton, a Republican from Texas and the team's manager, accepted the trophy and then joked that his players "wouldn't be this nice next year."

+Politics aside, the members agreed that, regardless of game play, the country is better off when the nation is united.

 “Somebody asked me ‘who do you think is going to win tonight?',” said Rep. Brad Wenstrup, R-Ohio, who witnessed yesterday’s shooting.
 “I said America.”